smartdevicelink/sdl_evolution/proposals/NNNN-Clarification-of-SDL-App-Icon-display-sequence-and-display-order.md

 ## Introduction

-This proposal is to clarify the SDL App Icon display sequence and the display order of icons.
-By doing so, we can prevent unnecessary development for the HU developers and improve usabilty by enhancing the visuality for the users.
+This proposal is to clarify the SDL app icon display sequence and the display order of icons.
+By doing so, we can prevent unnecessary development for the Head Unit (HU) developers and improve usability by enhancing the visuality for users.

 ## Motivation